SabrinaC043/01-class-repo-activities/01-Activities/08-Stu_Attributes/README.md

 ## 💡 Hints

 Why is it important that each global attribute is given a unique name?
+Because they can be applied to all elements and if they aren't unique, will not be identifiable and individually modified.

 ## 🏆 Bonus

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

 * What other attributes can be used with HTML elements?
+<audio> <video> <button> etc.
 Use [Google](https://www.google.com) or another search engine to research this.

 ---